2012 Philadelphia Union season

-The 2012 Philadelphia Union season is the third season of the team's existence, competing in Major League Soccer, the top flight of American soccer.
+The 2012 Philadelphia Union season was the third season of the team's existence, competing in Major League Soccer, the top flight of American soccer.
 The team was initially managed by former MLS player Peter Nowak, in his third season with the club.
 In June, Nowak resigned and assistant coach John Hackworth was promoted to manager on an interim basis.
 Hackworth was officially made permanent head coach in August, making him the second head coach in the club's history.